 Every repair completed includes explanation of the problem and the work done to correct it, as well as advice on how to best care for your particular instrument and what to expect in the future.

-The cost of overhauling a saxophone at my shop is usually somewhere between $1200 and $2800, with the major factor being how much mechanical rebuild work is done on the keywork.
+The cost of overhauling a saxophone at my shop is usually somewhere between $1500 and $2800, with the major factor being how much mechanical rebuild work is done on the keywork.
+Final pricing is determined when the job is done.
 Instruments in exceptionally good condition and instruments that have been well overhauled previously can be on the less expensive end of this spectrum.
 Instruments that need mechanical rebuilds and instruments in rough condition such as a heavily relacquered horn or a formerly school-owned baritone or an ancient bass can be towards the more expensive end- some much more.
 Options such as custom resonators or key modifications can add to the cost and will be quoted prior to the job.

-Please call with questions about pricing- through talking I may be able to give you a slightly more accurate ballpark about what your horn might need, but for a good estimate I simply have to have the horn in-hand.
+Please call with questions about pricing- through talking I may be able to give you a slightly more accurate ballpark about what your horn might need, but for a good estimate I simply have to have the horn in-hand- and even then, it is just an estimate.

 In the repair world today, the same words can have different meanings (and different pricings!) in different places.
 I employ MANY different procedures under the umbrella term of the OVERHAUL.
 Each overhaul is different, and tailored specifically to the needs of your particular saxophone.
 I have listed some of the more common procedures I employ below.